Shahid19-70/PoT-Based-Blockchain/README.md

 Example
 Check the file example.py to have a short example on how instantiate the simulaton

 after installing the lorawan 1.1 simulator, you have to implement respective parts of the network in it as it is modified as per the PoT  blockchain simulation

+Everything is implemented in Python.
+HAVE FUN :)